everlasterVR/everlastervr.github.io/_plugins/general/physics_rate_and_frame_rate/content.md

 In VR, frame rate is automatically synced with the headset's refresh rate.
 In desktop mode, it is highly recommended to limit the frame rate either by using [VSync](https://hub.virtamate.com/wiki/user_preferences_performance/) or with [FrameRateControl](https://hub.virtamate.com/resources/macgruber-essentials.160/) by MacGruber.

-**Showing frame rate in Virt-A-Mate:** Enable Performance Monitor in User Preferences.
+**Showing frame rate in VAM:** Enable Performance Monitor in User Preferences.
 If in Desktop mode, you can also use a third party tool such as NVIDIA's performance overlay or [Reshade](https://reshade.me/).

 ## Physics Rate Options in User Preferences